 Since decisions made in Kleros affect the allocation of resources, there is an incentive for parties to try to bribe or intimidate the tribunal.
 Anonymity is intended to protect jurors from intimidation and retaliation.
 It also simplifies the process of users becoming jurors and avoids the costs of identity verification.
 By providing a secure environment and simplifying the selection process, Kleros greatly enlarges the pool of potential jurors.
 This results in lower arbitration costs and the democratization of access to justice.

 Team Members: 18% First Round of Token Sale: 16% Airdrop: 4% Subsequent Rounds and Juror Incentive Program: 50% Kleros Cooperative Development Reserve: 12%

 Yes, by adopting Kleros, any mainstream e-commerce platform could enjoy a fast, affordable, and transparent dispute resolution method.
-If you want to learn more, contact us.
+If you want to learn more, watch this talk "When Decentralized Protocols Meet the Real World" or contact us.

 Yes, it’s possible to create an arbitrable smart contract that uses Kleros for solving first instance disputes and allows appeals to be handled outside of Kleros.

 While at this point there are some sample smart contracts, this is an area that requires further development.
 Kleros focuses on the dispute resolution process, not on the contract drafting itself.
 Other companies in the ecosystem will focus on drafting contracts.
 In order to be arbitrable by Kleros, a smart contract needs to follow the smart contract standard we have developed.
 Check out our GitHub repository for more information and join our discussion on Telegram if you're interested in following the development.